zincsearch/zincsearch-docs/docs/API/document/create.md

-# CreateUpdateDocument
+# Create document

-Create/Update a document and index it for searches
+Create a document and index it for searches

 Endpoint - POST /api/:target/_doc

-Create/Update a document and index it for searches
+Create a document and index it for searches

 ## Request